Jump to Navigation

 John H. Adams

 John “Johnny” H. Adams was born September 1, 1914, in Carlisle, Arkansas, but grew up in Iola, Kansas.
 Adams was later given the nickname “Iola Mite” based on his childhood hometown.
 He attended Union School in Allen County, Kansas.
 Adams won his first horserace in Uniontown, Kansas, at the age of 15 despite his parents’ protests.
-Most jockeys go through an apprentice stage before they become official jockeys, but Allen never acquired an apprentice license and began his career in 1934 as an official jockey.
+Most jockeys go through an apprentice stage before they become official jockeys, but Adams never acquired an apprentice license and began his career in 1934 as an official jockey.

 Entry: Adams, John H.